-- I. The PREA Coordinator may assist with investigations as needed. - J. The PREA Coordinator may initiate any investigations as needed. - K. Local law enforcement shall be contacted if the results of an administrative investigation end up meeting a level of a criminal offense after more information is gained during the administrative process.
-Facilities may share any data or evidence collected with local law enforcement with the exception of staff interview evidence if that staff member is the alleged perpetrator. - L. Child Protective Services shall be contacted if the results of an administrative investigation end up finding reportable abuse and/or neglect. - M. All staff members who are named as the alleged perpetrator shall be served with the Notice of Employee Rights During an Internal Investigation (Attachment S) and provided up to two (2) business days to obtain an attorney or other representation, if they so choose.
+- J. The PREA Coordinator may assist with investigations as needed. - K. The PREA Coordinator may initiate any investigations as needed. - L. Local law enforcement shall be contacted if the results of an administrative investigation end up meeting a level of a criminal offense after more information is gained during the administrative process.
+Facilities may share any data or evidence collected with local law enforcement except for staff interview evidence if staff member is the alleged perpetrator. - M. Child Protective Services shall be contacted if the results of an administrative investigation end up finding reportable abuse or neglect, per the NRS 432B.020 definition of abuse or neglect of a child, by a person responsible for the welfare of the youth. - N. All staff members who are named as an alleged perpetrator shall be served with the Notice of Employee Rights During an Internal Investigation (Attachment S) and provided up to two business days to obtain an attorney or other representation, if they so choose.
 This document shall be signed and dated by the staff member and be retained with the investigative file.